- Each state's sublet laws vary, if any, so you should check your specific state's laws before subletting.

 New York Real Property (RPP) Law Article 7 Section 226-B states tenants have the right to sublease with their landlord’s written consent.
 To get consent, tenants must submit a request for approval containing:

-• Their current address or address of apartment/home that will be sublet
+- Their current address or the address of the apartment/home that will be sublet

 Landlords have 30 days from the date the request was sent to respond.
 If a landlord denies a request, they must include their reasons for denial in their response.
 Failure to respond within 30 days or with reasonable reasons for denying gives tenants the right to sublet and recover any attorney or court fees they may incur if the landlord takes them to court.